louis2889184/TetrisBattle-RL/README.md

 1. Use observations with smaller dimension (the hidden grid of the game). <br/>
 2. Reduce choices of the Tetriminos (which is blocks in Tetris).

+The score in Tetris Battle is called "line sent", and it is computed as following. <br/>

+1. line sents = number of cleared line - 1.
+2. line sents = 4 if you clear 4 lines simultaneously (this move called *Tetris*).
+3. line sents = 4 if you clear 2 lines with *T-spin*.
+4. The player can get the additional sents by consecutive eliminating lines, and this behavior is called *combo*.
+The player can get bonus 1 / 2 / 3 / 4 sents by 1 ~ 2 / 3 ~ 4 / 5 ~ 6 / > 7 combos.
+5. If the player use T-spin or Tetrix in this turn, he will get the *back to back* flag.
+When the next turn he also uses T-spin or Tetrix, he can get 2 bonus sents.
+The flag will disappear after a normal elimination.

 ## Requirements

 - Python3<br/>